Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces

 The complementary statistical analysis in this work is enabled by emulators (for mass number $A\le 16$) which mimic the outputs of many-body solvers, but are orders of magnitude faster.

-Our approach to constructing nuclear interactions is based on chiral effective field theory (EFT)~\cite{epelbaum2009,machleidt2011,Hammer:2019poc}.
-In this theory the long-range part of the strong nuclear force is known and stems from pion exchanges, while the unknown short-range contributions are represented as contact interactions; we also include the $\Delta$ isobar degree of freedom~\cite{ordonez1996}.
-At next-to-next-to leading order in Weinberg's power counting, the four pion-nucleon low-energy constants (LECs) are tightly fixed from pion-nucleon scattering data\cite{hoferichter2015}.
-The 13 additional LECs in the nuclear potential must be constrained from data.
 In this paper we develop a unified \emph{ab initio} framework to link the physics of nucleon-nucleon scattering and few-nucleon systems to properties of medium- and heavy-mass nuclei up to \Pb{}, and ultimately to the nuclear matter equation of state near saturation density.